-The nonactivist position invokes the complexity of an economy and the obscure, unpredictable way in which macroeconomic variables interact to justify the conclusion that policymakers lack the necessary knowledge to understand the consequences on the economy of specific policy measures.
-The existence of lags further complicate the prediction of effects (particularly, when they will take place).
+The nonactivist position invokes the complexity of an economy and the obscure, unpredictable way in which macroeconomic variables interact to justify the conclusion that policymakers lack the necessary knowledge to understand the effects on the economy, and the consequences for people, of specific policy measures.
+The existence of lags further complicates the prediction of effects (particularly, when they will take place).
 Even if there existed policies improving the state of the economy, the difficulty in finding them justifies, according to this view, the safer option of doing nothing.

 Definition 9.3.
-The activist (interventionist) position contends that public authorities must, as a general principle, consider the prospect of intervening the economy.
+The activist (interventionist) position contends that public authorities must, as a general principle, consider the prospect of intervening in the economy.